 Hubert H. Humphrey burst onto the Minnesota political scene in 1945, when he was elected mayor of Minneapolis.
 To the office, he brought a high level of energy that fueled his populist spirit and reformer's zeal.
 At that time, anti-Semitism and discrimination against blacks and other minorities were rife in Minneapolis.
-Humphrey set out to change the social climate through moral suasion, and to change the unfair policies and practices, through political and legislative action.
-It was a dangerous course that he set for himself in 1940s with segregation and Jim Crow laws still firmly in place.
+Humphrey set out to change the social climate through moral suasion, and the unfair policies and practices, through political and legislative action.
+It was a dangerous course that he set for himself in 1940s U.S., with segregation and Jim Crow laws still firmly in place.

 In 1948, under his leadership, Minneapolis enacted the nation's first municipal fair employment law.
 Buoyed, he went on to deliver a fiery speech at the 1948 Democratic national convention, an impassioned plea urging that a strong civil rights plank be included in the Democratic platform.
 Although the speech was not well received, Humphrey was instrumental in spurring the convention to add a civil rights plank to their platform.